 This minisite is dedicated to the practice-based research project COMUNfARE (literally ‘making commons in common’) by Brave New Alps in the Vallagarina district, northern Italy.

-A few technicalities first: planned to evolve over 40 years, the initial period of the research is the object of a PhD in Architecture at SSoA that Fabio is engaging in from 2014 to 2021 under the supervision of Doina Petrescu and Jenny Pickerill, and which aims to partially answer first research questions, mainly around the methodological aspect of long-term, situated, commons-fostering design.
+A few technicalities first: planned to evolve over 40 years, the initial period of the research is the object of a PhD in Architecture at SSoA that Fabio is engaging in from 2014 to 2021 under the supervision of Doina Petrescu and Jenny Pickerill, and which aims to partially answer first research questions around the how of long-term, situated, commons-fostering design.

-The practical part of the research (see the Projects section) builds upon 10 years of eco-social design work as Brave New Alps and also represents one possible response to the question of how a design practice can take root in a locality and construct something meaningful by working towards long-term outcomes, as part of an ecology of people and projects reclaiming happy lives for all and in a situated and care-full way.
-I’ll take the risk of sounding hippie, but how must we change the way we do projects?
-How should we re-orient our aspirations and desires, leaving the ones we were fitted with behind?
-What is our position and role as designers?
-What economies does this re-localisation allow that could sustain our and others’ lives?
+The practical part of the research (see the Projects section) builds upon 10 years of eco-social design work as Brave New Alps and also represents one possible response to the question of how a design practice can take root in a locality and construct *meaningful* social relations, spaces and economies.
+This, by working towards long-term outcomes, as part of an ecology of people and projects reclaiming happy lives for all, and in a situated and care-full way.

 In this sense, COMUNfARE emerges from Bianca’s research on precarious working conditions, which allowed us to get a better grasp of the economic system we are in, the destructive dynamics it enforces, how it all plays out in our everyday and how we should react by creating supportive ecologies.